Cancer

 The NHS Long-Term Plan sets out an ambitious target to have three quarters of all cancer diagnosed at an early stage by 2028.

-In 2021-2022, over 100,000 patients were diagnosed with cancer at stages one or two when it is easier to treat – the highest proportion on record.
-The latest cancer staging data for 2021 shows that the number of early stage tumour diagnoses in London ranged from 53.8% in North East London ICB to 57.8% in North Central London ICB.
+The latest cancer staging data for 2025 shows that the number of early stage tumour diagnoses in London has increased when the cancer is easier to treat.
+This ranged from 56.7% in North East London ICB to 64.2% in North Central London ICB.

 What are the barriers to early diagnosis?